Mass

 Also known as: m, inertial mass

-The amount of matter in an object; a measure of how much it resists acceleration.
+The amount of matter in an object and a fundamental measure of how much it resists changes to its state of motion (inertia).
 Mass determines how strongly objects resist acceleration and how they respond to applied forces.

 πŸ’‘ Intuition